Associate Director for Basic Science

 Roger Abounader, MD, PhD

-He served on various national panels, including more than 80 NIH study sections as a regular member, chair or acting chair.
+Dr. Abounader has served on various national panels, including more than 100 NIH study sections as a regular member, chair or acting chair.
 He previously chaired the Southeastern Brain Tumor Foundation Medical Board and is associate editor or on the editorial board of several international cancer journals.
-Dr. Abounader also organizes the UVACCC Seminar Series and the Michael J. Weber Symposium, co-founded and co-leads the Cancer Center Journal Club, co-chairs the Cancer Graduate Program Admissions Committee, and is the Inaugural Director of the recently founded Center for RNA Science and Medicine.
+Dr. Abounader also organizes the UVACCC Seminars and the Michael J. Weber Symposium, co-founded and co-leads the Cancer Center Journal Club, and has co-chaired the Cancer Graduate Program Admissions Committee for several years.
+He is also co-founder and Inaugural Co-Director of the UVA Center for RNA Science and Medicine.